ctrlplusb/easy-peasy/website/docs/docs/api/listeners.md

 # listeners

 This is the shared documentation for the [actionOn](/docs/api/action-on) and [thunkOn](/docs/api/thunk-on) APIs.
-Both APIs allow you to declare a listener, which gets executed in response to configured actions having been executed.
+Both APIs allow you to declare a listener, which gets executed in response to configured [actions](/docs/api/action) or [thunks](/docs/api/thunk) having been executed.

-The [actionOn](/docs/api/action-on) API allows you to declare a listener which will be used to update state, much like a standard [action](/docs/api/action).
-It shares the same characteristics as an [action](/docs/api/action), so we recommend that you are familiar with [actions](/docs/api/action).
+The [actionOn](/docs/api/action-on) API allows you to declare a listener which will be used to update state, similar to a standard [action](/docs/api/action).
+It shares many characteristics of [actions](/docs/api/action), so we recommend that you are familiarise yourself with [actions](/docs/api/action) first.

-The [thunkOn](/docs/api/thunk-on) API allows you to declare a listener which will be used to perform side effects, much like a standard [thunk](/docs/api/thunk).
-It shares the same characteristics as a [thunk](/docs/api/thunk), so we recommend that you are familiar with [thunks](/docs/api/thunk).
+The [thunkOn](/docs/api/thunk-on) API allows you to declare a listener which will be used to perform side effects, or logic based action dispatching, similar to a standard [thunk](/docs/api/thunk).
+It shares many characteristics of a [thunk](/docs/api/thunk), so we recommend that you are familiarise yourself with [thunks](/docs/api/thunk) first.

 Whilst [actionOn](/docs/api/action-on) and [thunkOn](/docs/api/thunk-on) are similar to [action](/docs/api/action) and [thunk](/docs/api/thunk) respectively they do have the following distinctions:

 1. They require you define a `targetResolver` function as the first argument to your *listener* definitions.
 The `targetResolver` will receive the store actions and is responsible for resolving the target(s) to listen to.
 2. The handler for the action/thunk listener will receive a `target` argument instead of a `payload` argument.
 This `target` argument is an object containing a lot of useful information about the target being handled, including the payload.
+3. They will not be provided via the store's `getActions` API, or via the `actions` argument that are provided to thunks.
+A store instance does however expose a `getListeners` API which would allow you to manually trigger listeners - although we recommend that you strictly use this for testing only.

-We will cover of both of these points in more detail below, but first, let's provide a brief example of each of the APIs.
+Let's explore a brief example of each of the listener APIs.

 ## actionOn